Strategies, Patterns, and the Common Core

 This course covers high school biology.
 Material is learned through discussion, videos, documentaries, online games, worksheets, and more.
 Students will learn to relate science to their everyday lives and to participate in constructive discussion with peers.
 Topics include evolution, cellular structure, the respiratory system, and other units.
 This class focuses on the ecological and environmental side of biology, rather than biochemistry.

 Notes: This class does not provide any lab time.
 Also, while worksheets will be provided, instruction on sex ed and the reproductive system will be left to parents.

 Biology I Lab

 Covers the labs associated with the Biology I class.
 Materials list and lab information will be provided as well as indications of which labs accompany which topic in the Biology I class.
 Labs include Dichotomous Key, Beaks of Finches, Biodiversity, Dissection of a Plant, and Making Connections.
 A completed lab book is required in order to register for the NY Regents Level Living Environment Exam.
-Due to various constraints, this class will not be offered at the Mindful Cafe in person.

 LANGUAGE ARTS CLASSES